neerajnakka/graphQL_course/info.md

 # Relationship in data

--- every type can be related to some type based on natural intuition -- and we can display all in one request instead of sending multiple request for different end points -- this will make sure we get data in nested queries
+ every type can be related to some type based on natural intuition and we can display all in one request instead of sending multiple request for different end points this will make sure we get data in nested queries

 # In apollo sandbox : $ is variables to pass query variable

--- query ReviewQuery($id:ID!){
+ query ReviewQuery($id:ID!){
 Review(id:$id){
 id
 }
 }
---mutation deleteMutation($id:ID!){
+mutation deleteMutation($id:ID!){
     deleteGame(id:$id){
 id,title,platform
     }
     addGame(_, args) {
       let game = {
         ...args.game,